Matplotlib / Seaborn Notebook

 plt.show()

-regplot fits a linear regression and shows a confidence interval band.
-Use when you want to visualize correlation direction at a glance.
+regplot fits a straight line through the points and shows a confidence band.
+Use it when you want to see the direction of the link at a glance.

 Heatmap — Correlation Matrix or Pivot Table